1. Summary

 11. Sources of information

-Lumiere may receive information directly from users, account flows, protected app interactions, local connector requests, configured market-data providers, payment providers, email/login providers, AI providers, browser/runtime diagnostics, and server logs.
+Lumiere receives information directly from users, account flows, protected app interactions, local connector requests, configured market-data providers, payment providers, email/login providers, AI providers, browser/runtime diagnostics, Vercel Web Analytics, and server logs.

 12. How Lumiere uses information